-Never one to leave a stone unturned, this article explores the notion of work as a viable place to make good friends and lasting relationships (i.e., a “tribe”).
+Never one to leave a stone unturned, this article explores the notion of work as a viable place to make good friends and lasting relationships (i.e., workplace tribes).
 Sure, early retirement is a worthy goal and a perfectly sane course for many people.
 But not all of us have the option to pull-up stakes tomorrow and leave our cubicle situation behind.

 What if we had the power to create a tribe of long-lasting friends and community at our workplace?
 Would this dynamic help many of us stave off pangs of early retirement in our 20s, 30s, and even 40s?
 Ever the curious mind, I seek answers.

-I want to know if it’s possible to build my own tribe at the office, and then 2.) will said tribe provide the fulfillment I’ve been missing to-date, in an angst-ridden attempt to retire young.
+I want to know if it’s possible to build my tribe at the office, and then, can my tribe provide the fulfillment I’ve been missing to-date, in an angst-ridden attempt to retire early.
 We’re all about challenging retirement myths, after all…

 There’s a fellow by the name of Matt Sakaguchi, who works for the big dogs at Google.
 Follow him on Twitter at @matt_sakaguchi.
 Brother needs some more followers, and I’m sure he’ll get a few more after this post.